Lalnuntluanga Bawitlung

-Lalnuntluanga Bawitlung (born 27 November 1999) is an Indian professional footballer who plays as a midfielder for Real Kashmir in the I-League.
+Lalnuntluanga Bawitlung (born 27 November 1999) is an Indian professional footballer who plays as a midfielder for Indian Super League club Mumbai City.

-Club career
+Career

 Real Kashmir

 On 18 September 2022, Bawitlung was snapped up by I-League club Real Kashmir, on a one-year deal.
 He made his professional career debut against NEROCA, on 13 November in a 1–0 away win.

+Mumbai City FC

+On 8 June 2025, ISL club Mumbai City confirmed Bawitlung's signing on a three-year contract, valid until the end of the 2027-28 season.